cmsc330spring24/cmsc330spring24/projects/project3.md

 Due: Friday, March 15th 11:59 PM (Late: Saturday, March 16th 11:59 PM)

-Points: 35 public, 65 semipublic
+Points: 35 public, 35 semipublic, 30 secret

 **This is an individual assignment.
 You must work on this project alone.**